rage/java-programming/data/part-10/2-interface-comparable.md

 <!-- Saat valmiin luokan Ihminen.
 Ihmisellä on nimi- ja palkkatiedot.
 Toteuta Ihminen-luokassa `Comparable`-rajapinta siten, että `compareTo`-metodi lajittelee ihmiset palkan mukaan järjestykseen isoimmasta palkasta pienimpään. -->

-You are provided with the class human.
+You are provided with the class Human.
 A human has a name and wage information.
 Implement the interface `Comparable` in a way, such that the overridden `compareTo` method sorts the humans according to wage from largest to smallest salary.

 </programming-exercise>